-In addition to the answer provided under Question 2b), TARGET accepts as participants only institutions which are not subject to restrictive measures adopted by the Council of the European Union or Member States pursuant to Articles 65(1)(b), 75 or 215 of the Treaty, the implementation of which, in the view of the relevant Central Bank after informing the ECB, is incompatible with the smooth functioning of TARGET (Articles 4 Annex I Part I).
-In accordance with Article 4(2)(e) Annex I Part I, Central banks may, at its discretion, also admit credit institutions or any of the entities of the types listed in Article 4.2 (a) to (d) to Annex I Part I, may be admitted as participants by the Central Banks, in both cases where these are established in a country with which the Union has entered into a monetary agreement allowing access by any of such entities to payment systems in the Union subject to the conditions set out in the monetary agreement and provided that the relevant legal regime applying in the country is equivalent to the relevant Union legislation.
+In addition to the answer provided under Question 2b), TARGET2 accepts as participants only institutions which are not subject to restrictive measures adopted by the Council of the European Union or Member States pursuant to Articles 65(1)(b), 75 or 215 of the Treaty, the implementation of which, in the view of the relevant Central Bank after informing the ECB, is incompatible with the smooth functioning of TARGET2 (Articles 4 Annex II, 5 Annex IIA, 5 Annex IIB).
+In accordance with Article 4(2)(e) Annex II,(and respectively in Article 5 (2) (e) Annex IIA and Article 5 (2) (e) Annex IIB), Central banks may, at its discretion, also admit credit institutions or any of the entities of the types listed in Article 4.2 (a) to (d) to Annex II, may be admitted as direct participants by the Central Banks, in both cases where these are established in a country with which the Union has entered into a monetary agreement allowing access by any of such entities to payment systems in the Union subject to the conditions set out in the monetary agreement and provided that the relevant legal regime applying in the country is equivalent to the relevant Union legislation (also see the respective Articles 5(2)(e) of Annex IIA and 5(2)(e) of Annex IIB of the TARGET2 Guideline on the admittance of those entities by the Central Banks asT2S DCA holders and TIPS DCA holders).